 You are not only responsible for what you say, but also for what you do not say.

-There are at least nine different ciphers that encode the solution letters EFB, the initials for Ein feste Burg.
-The first is the Keys Cipher in which the accidentals for Enigma Theme's G minor mode are B flat, E flat, and F sharp.
-The second is the Nimrod Timpani Cipher in which the tuning for the three timpani drums for Variation IX is indicated in the score as E flat, B flat, and F. The third is the Mendelssohn Cipher in Variation XIII.
+There are at least ten different ciphers that encode the solution letters EFB, the initials for Ein feste Burg.
+The first is the Keys Cipher in which the accidentals for the Enigma Theme's G minor and major modes are B-flat, E-flat, and F-sharp.
+The second is the Nimrod Timpani Cipher in which the tuning for the three timpani drums for Variation IX is indicated in the score as E-flat, B-flat, and F. The third is the FAE Cipher in Variation XIII.
 The fourth is the Letter Cluster Cipher in Variations XII and XIV.
 The fifth is the Enigma Date Cipher at the end of the original score.
 The sixth is the Dominant-Tonic-Dominant (5-1-5) Cipher embedded in the Mendelssohn fragments of Variation XIII.
-The seventh appears on the original cover page of the score where Elgar traced a box and wrote the letters "FEb" not once, but twice, on the original cover page of the Enigma Variations.
+The seventh is the Cover Page Cipher where Elgar traced a box and wrote the letters "FEb" not once, but twice, on the original cover page of the Enigma Variations.
 The eighth in the form of the Enigma Date Cipher appears on the final page of the master score where Elgar wrote "FEb" for a third time.
 The ninth is the Enigma Variations Key Numbers Cipher which also encodes the initials E.F.B.
 The tenth is the Mendelssohn Melodic Intervals Cipher.
 The eleventh is the Clarinet Mendelssohn Solo Nominal Notes Cipher.
 The twelfth is the Clarinet Key Signature Transposition Cipher in Variation XIII.
 With so many ciphers pinpointing the same set of initials, it would be ridiculous to insist they could collectively be the product of coincidence or contrivance.

 |Original cover page of the master score|